psalmsin1759/placestocoordinates/README.md

-## Addresstocoordinates Laravel Package
+## Placestocoordinates Laravel Package

 The PlacesToCoordinates Laravel package simplifies geolocation tasks by effortlessly obtaining latitude and longitude coordinates based on addresses.
-It provides a convenient way to perform address-to-coordinates conversions in Laravel applications.
+It provides a convenient way to perform places-to-coordinates conversions in Laravel applications.

 ### Features